12 Things You Should Always Buy at Aldi

 Similarly to their chocolate selection, Aldi has excellent cheeses from grass-fed cheddar to gouda and everything in between.
 These fancier flavors range in price anywhere from $2 to $5, according to some reports.
 Their cheese gets amazing reviews and even wins international awards.

 Yes, Aldi has even more dairy at reasonable prices.
 For a 32-ounce container, one blogger found Aldi’s yogurt for $0.50 cheaper than that sold at Walmart.
 Aldi also offers everything from kefir to kid-friendly squeezable yogurts, so you have a large selection to browse.
+Here are a few things Aldi employees wish you wouldn’t know.

 Although paper plates aren’t necessarily the most economical purchase since they are made for one use, sometimes you just can’t fathom washing any more dishes.
 The price point is what makes Aldi paper plates so attractive for those lazy situations.
 Some price comparisons even find that Aldi’s prices rival Walmart’s.
 Plus, Aldi paper plates are often also found in the red hot deals section.
 (More on that later.)
 Here’s how Aldi and your other favorite stores got their names.